junxit/us-congress-bills-112/metadata.md

 - 2011-07-20 — Rule H. Res.
 357 passed House.
 - 2011-07-20 — Rule provides for consideration of H.R.
 2553 with 1 hour of general debate.
 Previous question shall be considered as ordered without intervening motions except motion to recommit.
 Measure will be considered read.
 Bill is closed to amendments.
 - 2011-07-20 — The previous question was ordered pursuant to the rule. (consideration: CR H5264)
+- 2011-07-21 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2011-07-22 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 109.